grahamseamans/console_cube/README.md

 This program will run a spinning cube and tetrahedron to the console window.

-It requires Numpy, and the console commands are VT100.
+It requires Numpy and the console commands are VT100.

 I hope this bring you joy like it does for me! look at those bad boys spin! :)